electric-sql/electric/docs/guides/quickstart.md

 # Quickstart

-This guide will get you up and running with `electric-next` and real-time sync of your Postgres data.
+This guide will get you up and running with `electric` and real-time sync of your Postgres data.
 First using the [HTTP API](/api/http) directly.
 Then using our [TypeScript client](/api/clients/typescript) with a [React hook](/api/connectors/react) to sync data into a simple application.

 ## Setup